stepan-sapunkov/financial-ml-notes/drafts/optuna/readme.md

 I continue my series of experiments on factors that can affect model accuracy and stability.

 In a previous experiment, I studied the effect of different loss functions.
-This time, I focused on hyperparameter optimization.
+This time, I focused on hyperparameter optimization and, in particular, on the effect of different Optuna samplers.

 For this experiment, I used `CatBoostRegressor` with basic features and no additional transformations.
-The complete implementation and experiment details are available in [`CTB_r.ipynb`](CTB_r.ipynb).
+To reduce the risk of data snooping, each sampler was evaluated using multiple random seeds.
+The complete implementation and experiment details are available in [`CTB_r.ipynb`](CTB_r.ipynb) and the extended multi-seed experiments in [`CTB_r_v2.ipynb`](CTB_r_v2.ipynb).

 ## Optuna Samplers